-FETAL DISTRESS
+FOETAL DISTRESS

-Fetal distress is suspected when the fetal heart rate is abnormally high or low, or if decelerations are heard, or a CTG tracing is suspicious or pathological.
+Foetal distress is suspected when the foetal heart rate is abnormally high or low, or if decelerations are heard, or a CTG tracing is suspicious or pathological.

-Management of fetal distress
+Management of foetal distress

-- Explain the problem to the woman. - Perform a vaginal examination for cervical dilatation and to exclude cord prolapse: - o If the cervix is fully dilated, deliver normally or by vacuum extraction. - \circ $\;$ If there is cord prolapse manage appropriately (see below). - If delivery is not imminent, proceed as below. - Place the woman in the left lateral position. - Stop oxytocin infusion if applicable. - Give oxygen by face mask at 6 L/min for 20-30 minutes. - Start an IV infusion of Ringer's lactate to run at 240 mL/hour for 1-2 hours, unless the woman is hypertensive or has cardiac disease. - Give salbutamol 250 μ g (1⁄2 of a 500 μ g ampoule diluted in 20 mL saline) IV slowly. - Transfer from CHC to hospital and monitor with CTG. - If a pathological tracing persists, arrange emergency caesarean section.
+- Explain the problem to the woman. - Perform a vaginal examination for cervical dilatation and to exclude cord prolapse: - if the cervix is fully dilated, deliver normally or by vacuum extraction - if there is cord prolapse manage appropriately (see below) - if delivery is not imminent, proceed as below - Place the woman in the left lateral position. - Stop oxytocin infusion if applicable. - Give oxygen by face mask at 6 L/min for 20-30 minutes. - Start an IV infusion of Ringer's lactate to run at 240 mL/hour for one to two hours, unless the woman is hypertensive or has cardiac disease. - Give salbutamol 250 μg (1/2 of a 500 μg ampoule diluted in 20 mL saline) IV slowly. - Transfer from CHC to hospital and monitor with CTG. - If a pathological tracing persists, arrange emergency caesarean delivery.